Shiina18/shiina18.github.io/_posts/2020-07-17-game-log-for-to-ov-mod.md

 I tested and concluded the following results months ago and recently.
 The conclusions might be wrong since no systematic experiments were conducted.
 I'd appreciate it if you can point out any mistake I made.

+You may also want to read [Buffs and Debuffs, and Interactions](https://nichegamescom.wordpress.com/2019/05/22/tactics-ogre-ov-debuffs-statuses-and-interactions-guide/) on Coffee Potato's blog.
+I learned a lot from his post, but also found that there are many mistakes, especially when it comes to some percentage calculation.
+In fact, many buffs and debuffs have been included in raics' damage calculation sheet, so I recommend reading it in the meantime.

 ### TP and MP

 - TP generation speed is about 2 TP per 20 RT.
 They increase two by two, rather than one by one.